allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 This module requires an installation Geant4.

 #### Parameters
-* `physics_list`: Geant4-internal list of physical processes to simulate.
-More information about possible physics list and recommendations for default is available on the Geant4 website [@g4physicslists].
+* `physics_list`: Geant4-internal list of physical processes to simulate, defaults to FTFP_BERT_LIV.
+More information about possible physics list and recommendations for defaults are available on the Geant4 website [@g4physicslists].
+* `enable_pai`: Determines if the Photoabsorption Ionization model is enabled in the sensors of all detectors.
+Defaults to false.
+* 'pai_model': Model can be **pai** for the normal Photoabsorption Ionization model or **paiphoton** for the photon model.
+Default is **pai**.
+Only used if *enable_pai* is set to true.
 * `charge_creation_energy` : Energy needed to create a charge deposit.
 Defaults to the energy needed to create an electron-hole pair in silicon (3.64 eV).
 * `max_step_length` : Maximum length of a simulation step in every sensitive device.
 * `particle_type` : Type of the Geant4 particle to use in the source (string).
 Refer to the Geant4 documentation [@g4particles] for information about the available types of particles.